Start your day with oatmeal for lower diabetes risk

 A soluble solution

-Soluble fiber—a type of fiber found in abundance in oatmeal and other whole grains—helps put your blood sugar level readings where they need to be.
-That’s in part a result of the way the fiber is digested slowly, which translates into a slower and gentler blood sugar response.
-Just make sure not to load your morning oatmeal with sugar and saturated fat, which can hamper some of the benefits of the fiber.
+Soluble fiber is a type of fiber found in abundance in oatmeal and other whole grains, such as brown rice and 100% whole-wheat bread.
+It helps to manage blood sugar levels.
+That’s partly because the fiber is digested slowly, which translates into a slower and gentler blood sugar response.
+Just make sure not to load your morning oatmeal with added sugars, which can hamper some of the benefits of the fiber.

 While you’re shopping for your new favorite breakfast food, consider giving preference to steel-cut oats.
 These have been processed the least and retain the most fiber and nutrients.
 Old-fashioned rolled oats are a good second choice.